-Borrowers can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose fixed-rate loans because interest rates are low and they want to lock in at this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a good rate.
+Borrowers can choose a fixed-rate loan in order to lock in a low rate.
+Borrowers select fixed-rate loans because interest rates are low and they wish to lock in this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
 Call Omni Mortgage Company, Inc. at 603-893-6616 to learn more.

-Most Adjustable Rate Mortgages feature this cap, which means they won't increase above a specified amount in a given period.
+Most programs feature a cap that protects borrowers from sudden increases in monthly payments.
 Some ARMs can't adjust more than two percent per year, regardless of the underlying interest rate.
-Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that your monthly payment can increase in a given period.
-In addition, the great majority of adjustable programs feature a "lifetime cap" — the interest rate won't exceed the capped percentage.
+Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that your monthly payment can increase in one period.
+Almost all ARMs also cap your rate over the duration of the loan.

-ARMs most often feature the lowest, most attractive rates toward the beginning.
-They usually provide the lower rate for an initial period that varies greatly.
-You've likely read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-Loans like this are often best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans benefit borrowers who will move before the initial lock expires.
+ARMs most often have the lowest, most attractive rates at the start.
+They provide that rate for an initial period that varies greatly.
+You've probably heard of 5/1 or 3/1 ARMs.
+In these loans, the initial rate is fixed for three or five years.
+It then adjusts every year.
+These kinds of loans are fixed for a number of years (3 or 5), then adjust.
+Loans like this are usually best for people who expect to move within three or five years.
+These types of ARMs most benefit people who will move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 603-893-6616.
 It's our job to answer these questions and many others, so we're happy to help!